I am so glad you found me...

 and I don’t believe it was a coincidence.
 I hope you will find something here that will help you become a stronger, better version of yourself or enable you to understand or help someone you love.
 I hope you read something that will make you laugh and experience a moment of joy.
 Isn’t that what this is all about?
 By the way, your feedback is so welcome here.
 Over the years, my clients have been some of my greatest teachers, so please comment and write me!
 This is why I created this site- so we can share thoughts and figure out how to do this life together!

-On the personal side: I have been married for 15 years to my Puerto Rican husband Ed and we have 4 amazing and totally exhausting kids.
+On the personal side: I have been married for 19 years to my Puerto Rican husband Ed and we have 4 amazing and sometimes challenging kids.
 I am a Brooklyn-born Sri Lankan-American that loves Jesus, coffee, chocolate, baking, talks about race and culture, faith, singing, being alone (you never are with 4 kids-never) and with great friends.
 I also love to read for pleasure, but full disclosure, fall asleep 4 pages in so don’t get very far… ahh one day……

 I look forward to exploring these new places with you.